 Look at this for example:

-Open the top ten results to have a clear sense of user’s intention.
+Open the top ten results to have a clear sense of the user’s intention.

 Brainstorm to discover something missing by the top ten results.
-Which you can add on your web page.
+Which you can add to your web page.

-Think of better presentation way compared to top 10 results.
+Think of a better presentation way compared to the top 10 results.

 Move to the next point.

 #5 Q & A and Discussion Forums